 What to Pack for a Trail Running Tour

 Besides trail running for 8 days, our job is to tell the story of this new tour.
-In addition to running kit, we have to carry extra camera gear with back up solutions, as such pack weight for the Via Valais is critical.
-Below are images of Dan’s and Kim’s kits laid out to compare what goes in for a man vs. a woman, or a pro photographer vs. a writer, who also gets to be a bit of a mule to help out.
+In addition to running kit, we have to carry camera gear.
+Thankfully, that gear is light and the system we use is very simple, the Sony RX100 VI.
+Below are images of Dan’s and Kim’s kits laid out to compare what goes in for a man vs. a woman, or a photographer vs. a writer, who also gets to be a bit of a mule to help out.
 Of course some items get shared among the group like First-Aid and a water filter.

 Trail Running Kit Explained